WeblateOrg/weblate/docs/api.rst

     :>json string email: email of a user
-    :>json boolean is_superuser: whether the user is a super user :>json boolean is_active: whether the user is active :>json string date_joined: date the user is created :>json array groups: link to associated groups; see :http:get:`/api/groups/(int:id)/`
+    :>json boolean is_superuser: whether the user is a super user :>json boolean is_active: whether the user is active :>json boolean is_bot: whether the user is bot (used for project scoped tokens) :>json string date_joined: date the user is created :>json array groups: link to associated groups; see :http:get:`/api/groups/(int:id)/`